ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 Guidelines for Software Development | Not Applicable | The CloudSystem is not designed to support software development activities.
 Guidelines for Database Systems | Not Applicable | The CloudSystem does not include the use of databases.
 Guidelines for Email | Applicable | The CloudSystem leverages Office 365 to provide email functionality.
 Guidelines for Networking | Applicable | The CloudSystem is designed to run using the public internet.
 All security controls are implemented on the endpoint devices and the Office 365 component.
 The Office 365 design includes a high-level network diagram showing the components that are considered in scope.
-Conditional access policies and MCAS to limit access to the environment from anonymity networks. the configuration and fine tuning of these policies is the shared responsibility of the Agency and the CloudSystem.
+Conditional access policies and MCAS to limit access to the environment from anonymity networks.
+The configuration and fine tuning of these policies is the shared responsibility of the Agency and the CloudSystem.
 Guidelines for Cryptography | Applicable | The CloudSystem makes use of cryptography to protect both data at rest and data in transit.
 Guidelines for Gateways | Applicable | The CloudSystem leverages Exchange Online Protection and Office 365 ATP for content filtering.
 Guidelines for Data Transfers | Applicable | The CloudSystem is responsible for implementing technical controls relating to data transfer.